amigavision/amigavision.github.io/vs.md

 <!-- Footnotes -->

-[^1]: AGS *can* be made to work with MiSTer if you edit out a lot of the startup-sequence, but *does not* run on MiSTer out of the box.
+[^1]: AGS *can* be made to work with MiSTer if you edit out a lot of the startup-sequence, but it *does not* run on MiSTer out of the box.
 It also *does not* make use of MiSTer-specific features, like shared network drives, MiSTer's RTG high resolution graphics support, etc.
-[^2]: AGS *can* be made to work with MiSTer if you edit out a lot of the startup-sequence, but *does not* run on MiSTer out of the box.
+[^2]: AGS *can* be made to work with MiSTer if you edit out a lot of the startup-sequence, but it *does not* run on MiSTer out of the box.
 It also *does not* make use of MiSTer-specific features, like shared network drives, MiSTer's RTG high resolution graphics support, etc.
 [^3]: Theoretical — PiMiga *does not* show a game selection screen but gets to Workbench where you can locate and start a game launcher.
 We added about 5 seconds for this step.
 [^4]: Tests done on the only Amiga emulator that runs on Windows, Mac and Linux: [FS-UAE](https://fs-uae.net).
 Tests done on a MacBook M1 with SSD, with CPU settings set to Amiga 1200, but with uae_cpu_speed=max.
 [^5]: Time is from selecting the setup in TheA500 launcher until the game selector is available, as there is no way to autoboot a setup.